A New Lighting Line and WantedDesign

 A cool bit of programming taking place this year will be the Neon Workshop during which Manhattan Neon will offer a live neon workshop.
 A “Design Students Challenge” focuses on lighting this year—and we love hearing that!
 And Design Within Reach and Dwell magazine will be showcasing the next generation of designers.
 Dwell’s editor-in-chief Amanda Dameron says of the magazine’s participation: This is an amazing opportunity for an under-the-radar or established designer to see a project realized.
 We are looking for a design that is multifunctional and destined to be a future live/work staple; something that could be seen in the pages of Dwell for years to come.
 We were excited to be able to partner with DWR and offer our readers, many of whom are young designers, the chance to present their work to the modern design community.”

 WantedDesign will be open to the public from Saturday, May 19, through Monday, May 21, from 10 a.m. until 7:00 p.m.
-The full scope of programming is on their web site, and you can follow them on Twitter or like them on Facebook for news.
+The full scope of programming is on their web site.